kamrulpi2/Poltry_farm/README.md

 ---

-## 🐟 Smart Fish Feeder with Ultrasonic Sensor using ESP32
+## 🐟 polty Fish Feeder with Ultrasonic Sensor using ESP32

 This project is an automatic fish feeder system built using the **ESP32**, **ultrasonic sensor**, **servo motor**, and **0.96" OLED display**.
 It calculates the **distance to the water surface (or food level)** using the ultrasonic sensor and **translates it into a 0–100% food level display**.
 The servo releases food when the button is pressed.